singhsayan/multi-channel-notification-engine/README.md

 It emphasizes performance, reliability, extensibility, and maintainability through robust architectural design and the use of appropriate design patterns.

 ---

+## HLD vs LLD
+This project intentionally separates High-Level Design (HLD) and Low-Level Design (LLD).

+**HLD (Conceptual — Architecture Level)**
+ - Describes how a real-world notification platform could be built, including:
+	•	Kafka / RabbitMQ for queues
+	•	Redis for caching
+	•	Database replication
+	•	Monitoring (Prometheus / Grafana / Sentry)
+	•	External providers (APNS, FCM, Twilio, SendGrid)

+These components are discussed for architectural understanding, not fully implemented in code.

+**LLD (Implemented — Code Level)**
+ - The C++ implementation focuses on the core event-driven design and design patterns:
+	•	Observer → notification event propagation
+	•	Strategy → pluggable delivery channels (Email/SMS/Popup)
+	•	Decorator → timestamps + signatures
+	•	Singleton → shared notification service

+The goal is to model how notifications flow internally, not to build production infrastructure.

 ## High-Level Design (HLD)